cpq/embedded-network-programming-guide/README.md

 Choose the board, the "simple project".
 You can download the project to your workstation and build manually.
 But we'll build in a browser - click on Build button.
-That zips the projects and sends it to mongoose.ws site, which has ARM GCC preinstalled.
+That zips the projects and sends it to mongoose.ws site, which has ARM GCC pre-installed.
 It simply runs `make`, creates firmware binary, and sends that binary back to your browser.
 Now you can download that binary, or flash it directly from your browser.